You Can't Take It with You (film)

-You Can't Take It with You is a 1938 American romantic comedy film directed by Frank Capra and starring Jean Arthur, Lionel Barrymore, James Stewart, and Edward Arnold.
-Adapted by Robert Riskin from the Pulitzer Prize-winning 1936 play of the same name by George S. Kaufman and Moss Hart, the film is about a man from a family of rich snobs who becomes engaged to a woman from a good-natured, but decidedly eccentric family.

-A critical and commercial success, the film received two Academy Awards from seven nominations: Best Picture and Best Director for Frank Capra.
+You Can't Take It with You is a 1938 American romantic comedy film directed by Frank Capra, and starring Jean Arthur, Lionel Barrymore, James Stewart, and Edward Arnold.
+Adapted by Robert Riskin from the Pulitzer Prize-winning 1936 play of the same name by George S. Kaufman and Moss Hart, the film is about a man from a family of rich snobs who becomes engaged to a woman from a good-natured but decidedly eccentric family.
+A critical and commercial success, the film received two Academy Awards: Best Picture and Best Director for Frank Capra.
 This was Capra's third Oscar for Best Director in just five years, following It Happened One Night (1934) and Mr. Deeds Goes to Town (1936).

 Plot

-A successful banker, Anthony P. Kirby (Edward Arnold), has just returned from Washington, DC, where he was effectively granted a government-sanctioned munitions monopoly, which will make him very rich.
-He intends to buy up a 12-block radius around a competitor's factory to put him out of business, but one house is a holdout to selling.
-Kirby instructs his real-estate broker, John Blakely (Clarence Wilson), to offer a huge sum for the house, and if that is not accepted, to cause trouble for the family.
-Meanwhile, Grandpa Vanderhof (Lionel Barrymore) convinces a banker named Poppins to pursue his dream of making animated toys.
+Successful Wall Street banker Anthony P. Kirby returns from Washington, D.C., where he completed a highly lucrative deal granting him a government-sanctioned munitions monopoly.
+He intends to buy a 12-block radius around a competitor's factory to force him out of business, but one household refuses to sell.
+Kirby instructs his real-estate broker, John Blakely, to offer the household a huge sum, and if they still refuse, to cause trouble for the family.

-Kirby's son, Tony (James Stewart), a vice president in the family company, has fallen in love with a company stenographer, Alice Sycamore (Jean Arthur).
-When Tony proposes marriage, Alice is worried that her family would be looked upon poorly by Tony's rich and famous family.
-In fact, Alice is the only relatively normal member of the eccentric Sycamore family, led by Vanderhof.
-Unbeknownst to the players, Alice's family lives in the house that will not sell out.
+Kirby's son Tony, a vice president in the family company, has fallen in love with a company stenographer, Alice Sycamore.
+When Tony proposes marriage, Alice is worried that his affluent family will look down on her family.
+In fact, Alice is the only relatively normal member of the eccentric Sycamore family, led by Grandpa Martin Vanderhof.
+Other family members include Alice's parents Penny, a playwright, and Paul, who manufactures fireworks in the cellar; her sister Essie Carmichael, an aspiring dancer who makes homemade candies; and Essie's husband Ed, a musician and printer who delivers Essie's candies.
+Unbeknownst to the Kirbys, Alice's family lives in the house that will not sell.
+Grandpa is protecting not only his property but the families and businesses in the 12-block area Kirby wants.

-Kirby and his wife (Mary Forbes) strongly disapprove of Tony's choice for marriage.
-Before she accepts, Alice forces Tony to bring his family to become better acquainted with their future in-laws, but when Tony purposely brings his family on the wrong day (reasoning that he would rather the two families meet as they are, not in a formal 'stuffed-shirt' setting), the Sycamore family is caught off-guard, and the house is in disarray.
-As the Kirbys are preparing to leave after a rather disastrous meeting, the police arrive in response to what they perceive as printed threats on flyers by Grandpa's son-in-law, Ed Carmichael.
-When the fireworks in the basement go off, they arrest everyone in the house.
+Kirby and his wife strongly disapprove of Tony's choice for marriage.
+Tony not only loves Alice but feels she encourages his taste for spontaneous fun and farcical humor.
+Before she accepts, Alice insists that Tony bring his parents to meet their future in-laws, but when Tony purposely brings his parents a day earlier than planned (reasoning that the two families should meet as they are, not in a formal "stuffed-shirt" setting), the Sycamore family is caught off-guard, and the house is in disarray.
+As the Kirbys are leaving after a disastrous meeting, the police arrive to arrest Ed for flyers he placed in Essie's candy boxes to advertise Paul's fireworks, and which the police perceive as communist propaganda.
+When the fireworks in the cellar accidentally go off, they arrest everyone in the house.